 Career patterns are reviewed and analyzed, and goals assessed through exercises and activities.
 Theories about life development and life stages are explored.
 Future trends are examined in relationship to changing lifestyles.
 Students prepare a portfolio of professional experiences that involve college level learning.
-Note: Not offered in 2005-06.

-ADCP 333 Leadership within the Organization (3) (formerly ADCP 330) Students examine the formal and informal functions of leadership in an organization and analyze an agency or other organization based on a systems model.
+ADCP 333 Leadership within the Organization (3) (formerly ADCP 330)

+Students examine the formal and informal functions of leadership in an organization and analyze an agency or other organization based on a systems model.
 Students analyze organizational problems using a formal step by step method.
 The work in this course is applied to the senior thesis.
-Note: Not offered in 2005-06.

-ADCP 445 Ethical Issues (3) (formerly ADCP 440 Ethical Issues in Leadership) This course focuses on values, both social and personal.
+ADCP 445 Ethical Issues (3) (formerly ADCP 440 Ethical Issues in Leadership)

+This course focuses on values, both social and personal.
 It is designed to help students identify the value systems they and others possess, to understand the world views from which they arise, and to explore the practical implications of these value systems, particularly in the area of business.
-Note: Not offered in 2005-06.
+Note:

-BUAD 251 and BUAD 252 Special Studies in Business Administration (1-3) (See description under Division of Business and Economic Development listing.)
+BUAD 251 and

+(See description under Division of Business and Economic Development listing.)

-BUAD 399 Business Administration Co-op Experience (3) (See description under Division of Business and Economic Development listing.)
+(See description under Division of Business and Economic Development listing.)

-BUAD 451 and BUAD 452 Special Studies in Business Administration (1 to 3) (See description under Division of Business and Economic Development listing.)
+BUAD 451 and

+BUAD 452 Special Studies in Business Administration (1 to 3)

+(See description under Division of Business and Economic Development listing.)

-BUAD 499 Business Administration Co-op Experience (3) (See description under Division of Business and Economic Development listing.)
+(See description under Division of Business and Economic Development listing.)

-SVLG 300 Introduction to Nonprofit Sector/Philanthropy (3) (See description under Service Learning listing.)
+SVLG 300 Introduction to Nonprofit Sector/Philanthropy (3)

+(See description under Service Learning listing.)

-SVLG 301Fundraising Principles and Practices (3)(See description under Service Learning listing.)
+SVLG 301 Fundraising Principles and Practices (3)

+(See description under Service Learning listing.)

-SVLG 316 Nonprofit Business Institute (3) (See description under Service Learning listing.)
+SVLG 316 Nonprofit Business Institute (3)

+(See description under Service Learning listing.)